tomakita/Colorful.Console/README.md

 ![Alternate Between 2 or More Colors Based on 1 or More Regular Expressions](http://colorfulconsole.com/images/alternator_x1.png)

-# Style Ppecific Regions of Text
+# Style Specific Regions of Text
 ```
 StyleSheet styleSheet = new StyleSheet(Color.White);
 styleSheet.AddStyle("rain[a-z]*", Color.MediumSlateBlue);